 Partner APIs.
 A partner API, only available to specifically selected and authorized outside developers or API consumers, is a means to facilitate business-to-business activities.
 For example, if a business wants to selectively share its customer data with outside CRM firms, a partner API can connect the internal customer data system with those external parties -- no other API use is permitted.

 Partners have clear rights and licenses to access such APIs.
 For this reason, partner APIs generally incorporate stronger authentication, authorization and security mechanisms.
 Enterprises also typically do not monetize such APIs directly; partners are paid for their services rather than through API use.

 Internal APIs.
-An internal (or private) API is intended only for use within the enterprise to connect systems and data within the business.
-For example, an internal API may connect an organization's payroll and HR systems.
+An internal or private API is intended only for use within the enterprise to connect systems and data within the business.
+For example, an internal API might connect an organization's payroll and HR systems.

 Internal APIs traditionally present weak security and authentication -- or none at all -- because the APIs are intended for internal use, and such security levels are assumed to be in place through other policies.
 This is changing, however, as greater threat awareness and regulatory compliance demands increasingly influence an organization's API strategy.

 Composite APIs.
 Composite APIs generally combine two or more APIs to craft a sequence of related or interdependent operations.
 Composite APIs can be beneficial to address complex or tightly related API behaviors and can sometimes improve speed and performance over individual APIs.

 APIs exchange commands and data, and this requires clear protocols and architectures -- the rules, structures and constraints that govern an API's operation.
 Today, there are three categories of API protocols or architectures: REST, RPC and SOAP.
 These might be dubbed "formats," each with unique characteristics and tradeoffs and employed for different purposes.